How to Recycle Old or Broken Christmas Lights

-With Christmas right around the corner, it's officially the time to deck the halls and decorate our trees.
-But if you noticed a light on your tree that won't light on one side or you just want to splurge on new LED Christmas lights, there's a way to recycle Christmas lights and feel good about it.
+With Christmas right around the corner, it’s officially the time to deck the halls and decorate our trees.
+But if you noticed a light on your tree that won’t sparkle on one side or you just want to splurge on new LED Christmas lights ($15.99, Amazon), you may be wondering, “Can Christmas lights be recycled?”
+Fortunately, there’s an easy way to recycle Christmas lights and feel good about it.

 How to Recycle Christmas Lights

-But let's say there isn't a Lowe's or Home Depot nearby.
+But let’s say there isn’t a Lowe’s or Home Depot nearby.
 In that case, check with your local government or recycling companies to see if they will take your lights.
-You can also ship off your lights to Christmas Light Source in the Dallas-Forth Worth area at the following address: Christmas Light Source Recycling Program 4313 Elmwood Drive Benbrook, TX 76116.
+You can also ship them off to Christmas Light Source in the Dallas-Forth Worth area at the following address: Christmas Light Source Recycling Program 4313 Elmwood Drive Benbrook, TX 76116.
+(Chances are they may even take your old Halloween lights, too.
+Just make sure you check with them before sending them away.)
 Christmas Light Source will use the proceeds from the recycling to buy books and toys, which they will then donate to Toys for Tots.
 How amazing is that?

 How to Donate Christmas Lights

-Thrift stores like Goodwill and Salvation Army will accept your used Christmas lights — just please don't donate broken ones.
+If you don’t want to deal with the hassle of shipping things, thrift stores like Goodwill and Salvation Army will accept your used lights — just please don’t donate broken Christmas lights.
 You can also ask if your church or even friends would be willing to take them off your hands.

-One thing to remember, however is that you can totally reuse your Christmas lights; they aren't just for Christmas.
-All-white bulbs can shine — literally — at a wedding, and putting a colored plastic light bulb cover over your string can transform them into Halloween or Easter lights.
+One thing to remember, however, is that you can totally reuse your Christmas lights; they aren’t just for Christmas.
+All-white bulbs can shine — literally — at a wedding, and putting a colored plastic light-bulb cover over your string can transform it into a great Halloween or Easter decoration.

 Because this time of year is all resolutions and striving to be a better person, why not get a head start on your New Year’s resolutions and declutter?
 You might find you’d rather not mess with hanging lights next year and opt for a Christmas projector with white lights instead.